Time-delayed neutrino emission from supernovae as a probe of dark matter-neutrino interactions: Introduction

 On the other hand, neutrino physics has seen significant progress with standard neutrino oscillation measurements \cite{Acero:2019ksn,Esteban:2020cvm,Abe:2021gky}.
 Nevertheless, this field has its own unsolved problems, such as the origin of neutrino mass \cite{Farzan:2012sa,Gouvea:2016,Escudero:2016ksa,Escudero:2016tzx} and detector anomalies \cite{LSND:2001aii,Aguilar-Arevalo:2020nvw}.
 Additional sterile neutrino states allow an explanation for neutrino masses via the seesaw mechanism, and their existence was also motivated by the LSND and MiniBooNE anomalies.
-Moreover, sterile neutrinos with masses in the keV range may also be good DM candidates via the seesaw mechanism. \cite{Abada:2014vea,Abada:2014zra,Boulebnane:2017fxw}.
+Moreover, sterile neutrinos with masses in the keV range may also be good DM candidates via the seesaw mechanism \cite{Abada:2014vea,Abada:2014zra,Boulebnane:2017fxw}.

 Both active neutrinos states and DM may interact with a new mediator, albeit with different couplings.
-In the neutrino sector, neutrino self-interactions utilized by this mediators will result in new features such as delaying the free-streaming behavior of neutrinos \cite{Cyr-Racine:2013jua,Archidiacono:2013dua,Lancaster:2017ksf,Oldengott:2017fhy,Kreisch:2019yzn,Blinov:2019gcj,Brinckmann:2020bcn}, which may contribute to the effective number of relativistic species $N_{\rm eff}$ \cite{Escudero:2019gzq,Araki:2021xdk,Huang:2021dba}.
+In the neutrino sector, neutrino self-interactions via these mediators will result in new features such as delaying the free-streaming behavior of neutrinos \cite{Cyr-Racine:2013jua,Archidiacono:2013dua,Lancaster:2017ksf,Oldengott:2017fhy,Kreisch:2019yzn,Blinov:2019gcj,Brinckmann:2020bcn}, which may contribute to the effective number of relativistic species $N_{\rm eff}$ \cite{Escudero:2019gzq,Araki:2021xdk,Huang:2021dba}.
 They could be realized in particle models predicting additional contributions to the muon anomalous magnetic moment, ($g-2)_\mu$, via a gauged $L_\mu$--$L_\tau$ model \cite{He:1990pn,He:1991qd,Ma:2001md,Heeck:2011wj, Araki:2017rex, Carpio:2021jhu}.